 Dinner is included.

-Note: This is a Nonprofit Consulting Group program, not a Nonprofit University course, so subscriptions do not apply.
+Note: This is a Nonprofit Consulting Group program, not a Nonprofit University course, so subscriptions do not apply and this program is not eligible for Wells Fargo Scholarships.